 Go for the Gold

-Leaders at each level should find ways to showcase strong accomplishments and point out to the rest of the organization how the team’s work has made a difference — for customers, colleagues, the community, and the business.
+Leaders at each level can showcase strong accomplishments and point out to the rest of the organization how the team’s work has made a difference — for customers, colleagues, the community, and the business.
 Employees shouldn’t have to grandstand or make self-important presentations to get noticed.
 In fact, it’s better to minimize the attention given to people who behave that way; instead, recognize and praise positive behavior that benefits the group as a whole.

-Managers who model productive behavior and acknowledge others’ worthwhile contributions serve as “keepers of the flame,” passing the torch of cultural norms throughout the organization and keeping everyone feeling warm and bright on the job.
+Managers who model productive behavior and acknowledge others’ worthwhile contributions serve as “keepers of the flame,” passing the torch of cultural norms throughout the organization and keeping everyone feeling warm and bright.

 Onward and upward,